johncameronquinn/Gravity/README.md

 ----

 Hello, and welcome to my work!
 I have my complaints about the project, looking back.
-I definitely bit off way, way more than I could chew.
+I definitely should've finished developing the business before developing the software.
 But, you live and learn right?
-Complaints, aside, I'm really proud of this repository.
+Complaints aside, I'm really proud of this repository.
 I am proud that I wasn't taught any android development, or indeed, any of the vast variety of skills that are needed to complete a project of this size, yet I still produced something that I believe is quite impressive.
 Shoutout to stack overflow and the wonderful android documentation that made self-teaching possible to the nth degree.

 As I've been progressing in my career a large amount since this project, I don't consider it a full representation of my skills.
 For one thing, I wasn't taking code style very seriously.
 That's definitely not the case anymore.
 However, I am proud of the scope and depth of this project.
 Here's a brief overview of the features of our application: